Community Development

 Family Stabilization

-$26,000 goal
+$29,656 goal

-$26,177 raised
+$1,228 raised

-31 donors
+11 donors

-$-177 to go
+$28,428 to go

 Family Stabilization

-Overview of the Activities that Make Up this Program
+Overview of the Activities for 2026

 “Child maltreatment is the abuse and neglect that occurs to children under 18 years of age.
 It includes all types of physical and/or emotional ill-treatment, sexual abuse, neglect, negligence, and commercial or other exploitation, which results in actual or potential harm to the child’s health, survival, development, or dignity in the context of a relationship of responsibility, trust or power.” - Africa Health Organisation